Home

 What is the metaverse?

-The metaverse merges the physical and virtual worlds, allowing users to access virtual environments through cutting-edge digital technology
+The metaverse brings together the physical and virtual worlds, allowing users to access virtual environments through cutting-edge digital technology.

-The metaverse, in theory, is an online 3D space where users can interact with computer-generated objects and avatars.
-It adds a layer of immersiveness to everyday digital experiences through virtual reality (VR), mixed reality (MR), and augmented reality (AR) technologies.
-In practice, this could involve watching a soccer game in a virtual stadium, or attending a music concert remotely using a VR headset.
+In substance, the metaverse is an online 3D space where users can interact with computer-generated objects and avatars.
+It adds a layer of immersiveness to everyday digital experiences through VR, AR and mixed reality (MR) technologies.
+In practice, this could involve watching a soccer game in a virtual stadium, shopping in the metaverse through digital storefronts and virtual showrooms, or attending a music concert remotely using a VR headset.

-Meta, Microsoft, and Roblox are leading the pack in building the infrastructure and tools for creating immersive experiences in the metaverse
+Meta, Microsoft, and Roblox are among the global brands building the infrastructure and tools for creating immersive experiences in the metaverse.

-In October 2021, Facebook rebranded to Meta, foreshadowing the tech giant’s key role in building the metaverse.
+In October 2021, Facebook rebranded to Meta, symbolizing the tech giant’s pivot to prioritizing the metaverse in its strategic direction going forward.
 The company now aims to transform how users interact, play, and shop through its virtual-reality vision of the future.

 Since the announcement, Meta has focused on developing affordable VR headsets and investing in content creation.
 It is also in the process of advancing hardware to make interactions in its metaverse more immersive.
 It has also been a prominent voice in enabling the development of large-scale metaverses.

-Finally, Roblox is a popular gaming platform that allows users to create their own fully-immersive virtual gaming spaces and generate unique player avatars.
-The company has already partnered with brands like Nike to build metaverses on its platform.
+Meanwhile, the popular gaming platform Roblox allows users to create their own fully-immersive virtual gaming spaces and generate unique player avatars.
+The company has already partnered with brands like Nike to build metaverses on its platform, demonstrating the importance of shopping in the metaverse even for companies oriented towards games and entertainment.

-Why are brands paying attention to the metaverse?
+Why are brands shifting focus to the metaverse?

-Gartner predicts that by 2026, 25% of people will spend an hour every day in the metaverse.
-Unsurprisingly then, brands are scrambling to expand their metaverse presence
+Research firm Gartner predicts that by 2026, 25% of people will spend an hour every day in the metaverse.
+Many brands that staked an early foothold in this nascent virtual space are working to develop their presence, particularly for the activities that have started to gain traction, such as shopping in the metaverse and entertainment.

 Customers want the experience of buying products digitally to be immersive and personalized.
 And brands can cater to these demands by building a virtual presence in the metaverse.

-Bloomingdale's virtual store also engages potential buyers by incorporating gamification into the shopping experience.
-For example, buyers can play a virtual game to travel to different stores on their website.
-Development here is still ongoing, but even in its present form, it offers more interactivity than traditional online shopping experiences.
+Bloomingdale's virtual store also engaged potential buyers by incorporating gamification into the shopping experience.
+For example, buyers were invited to play a virtual game to travel to different stores on their website, taking advantage of one of the new consumer dynamics that shopping in the metaverse enables.

-The metaverse also allows brands to be creative with marketing and sales campaigns in order to reach out and engage with potential buyers.
+The metaverse also allows brands to be creative with marketing and sales campaigns in order to reach out to and engage with potential buyers.
 It is also helping brands sell products in novel ways.
-They can market not just physical or digital products, but also customer experiences like live concerts.
-Roblox currently does all of this currently through its own metaverse.
+Companies can market not just physical or digital products, but also customer experiences like live concerts.
+Roblox currently does all of this through its own metaverse.

-Setting foot into the metaverse can seem intimidating, but with the concept still in its infancy, there are no rules.
-Smaller brands could start with integrating WebAR technology on their websites to improve shopping experience.
-Companies like Enhance are already helping brands create 3D models and virtual product simulations to do this.
-The future of business is likely to be conducted more and more in these virtual spaces. and the e-commerce sector is already gearing up for it.
+One of the advantages for early-adopting brands is that, with the concept still in its infancy, there are no rules.
+Smaller brands could start with integrating WebAR technology on their websites to improve the customer experience.
+Companies like Enhance XR specialize in helping brands integrate and deploy 3D product models and create interactive, immersive experiences for their customers.
+The future of business is likely to be conducted more and more in these virtual spaces, and the ecommerce sector is already gearing up for it.

-Web 3.0 will make the metaverse more accessible for shoppers.
-Decentralized technology will allow brands to experiment with new ways of connecting and interacting with customers
+Web 3.0 will make shopping in the metaverse more accessible as decentralized technology allows brands to experiment with new ways of connecting and interacting with customers.

 Brands that partner with metaverse companies currently rely on the tools created by them to build immersive experiences.
 This limits the ways they are able to interact with customers.